-Dr. Brian V. Brown, Curator, Head of the Entomology Department who specializes in
+V. Brown, Curator, Head of the Entomology Department who specializes in phorid flies.

-studying phorid flies.
 I also have the opportunity to work with Dr. Regina Wetzer, Associate Curator and Director of Marine Biodiversity Center on Crustacea isopods.
-For many years, I illustrated different new species that are collected and discovered by curators.
-I have the privilege to study these specimens under the microscope to capture the distinct and
+For three years, I have the

-My projects encompassed visual communication, brand identity, packaging, product graphics, research & development, digital contents such as animated wallpapers, digital clocks, user experience, and UX design.
-Later, I was promoted to Senior Graphic Designer in the Digital Identity Team at Nokia Design for 4 years.
-I worked collaboratively with the Product Design, Color and Materials, and Innovation Teams in the North America and
+visual communication, brand identity, packaging, product graphics, research & development, digital contents such as animated wallpapers, digital clocks, and UX design.
+Later, I was promoted to Senior Graphic Designer in the Digital Identity Team at Nokia Design for four years.
+I worked collaboratively with the Product Design, Color and Materials, and Innovation Teams in the North America and global offices.

-As a designer, I like to be inspired by learning new things that spark my imagination and feed my creativity.
-Even though technology becomes such a big part of everyday life, the artist in me still believe that sketching out and jotting down ideas by hand is an important step of design process.
+and feeds my imagination with its behaviors, colors, and patterns.
+Even though technology is such a big part of our everyday lives, the artist in me still believe that sketching out and jotting down ideas by hand is an important step of design process.
 Through art and design, I strive to provoke positive human emotions and communication.